rpdelaney/l4d2-tourney-rules/rules.md

   competitive configuration (e.g. `mat_hdr`) are allowed.
 - All launch options that do not exploit nor allow the player to exploit cheat-flagged cvars are allowed.
-- Any configuration setting that can be altered using the standard in-game GUI menu options is allowed.
+- Any configuration setting that can be set using the standard in-game GUI menu options is allowed.
 - Modifying materials and sounds that are related to weapons or items that are banned in the competitive configuration (which may include: "Tier 2" weapons, chainsaw, M60, throwables, etc) is allowed.